 You need to keep your identity and secret key in a safe, secure place you won’t forget.

 Where is my identity kept?

-Can Blockstack control my data or ID when I use it?
+Can Blockstack delete my Blockstack ID or deny me use of it?

 What is the Blockstack Browser?

 The Blockstack Browser is a DApp used to create and manage Blockstack identities.
 To a user, it looks just like another tab in a standard browser.
 From the Blockstack Browser tab, you can find DApps to try, update settings related to your identity and storage – and much more.